-A STORE cycle takes $t{STORE}$ time to complete, during which all the memory accesses to nvSRAM are inhibited.
-The RDY bit of the Status Register or the HSB pin may be polled to find the Ready or Busy status of the nvSRAM.
-After the $t{STORE}$ cycle time is completed, the SRAM is activated again for read and write operations.
+A STORE cycle takes t{STORE} time to complete, during which all the memory accesses to $n\underline{vSRA}M$ are inhibited.
+The RDY bit of the Status register or the HSB pin may be polled to find the Ready or Busy status of the nvSRAM.
+After the t{STORE} cycle time is completed, the SRAM is activated again for read and write operations.

-Hardware STORE and HSB pin Operation
+Hardware STORE and HSB Pin Operation

-The $\overline{\text{HSB}}$ pin in CY14B512Q3 is used to control and acknowledge STORE operations.
+The $\overline{\text{HSB}}$ pin in CY14B101Q3 is used to control and acknowledge STORE operations.
 If no STORE or RECALL is in progress, this pin can be used to request a Hardware STORE cycle.
-When the $\overline{\text{HSB}}$ pin is driven LOW, nvSRAM conditionally initiates a STORE operation after $t{DELAY}$ duration.
-An actual STORE cycle starts only if a write to the SRAM was performed since the last STORE or RECALL cycle.
-Reads and writes to the memory are inhibited for $t{STORE}$ duration or as long as HSB pin is LOW.
+When the HSB pin is driven LOW, nvSRAM conditionally initiates a STORE operation after t{DELAY} duration.
+An actual STORE cycle starts only if a write to the SRAM has been performed since the last STORE or RECALL cycle.
+Reads and writes to the memory are inhibited for t{STORE} duration or as long as HSB pin is LOW.

-The HSB pin also acts as an open drain driver (internal 100 k $\Omega$ weak pull-up resistor) that is internally driven LOW to indicate a busy condition when the STORE (initiated by any means) is in progress.
+The $\overline{\text{HSB}}$ pin also acts as an open drain driver (internal 100 k Ω weak pull-up resistor) that is internally driven LOW to indicate a busy condition when the STORE (initiated by any means) is in progress.

-Note After each Hardware and Software STORE operation $\overline{\text{HSB}}$ is driven HIGH for a short time (tHHHD) with standard output high current and then remains HIGH by an internal 100 k $\Omega$ pull-up resistor.
+Note After each Hardware and Software STORE operation HSB is driven HIGH for a short time (t{HHHD}) with standard output high current and then remains HIGH by an internal 100 k Ω pull-up resistor.